blue-jam/rime-docker/README.md

    WORKDIR /rime_project
    ```

-1. Build a docker image for your project by
+1. Build a docker image for your project.

    ```
    $ docker build -t myrime .
    ```

-1. Run your container by
+1. Run rime command in your container.

    ```
-   $ docker run -it myrime rime test
+   $ docker run -it --rm myrime rime test
    ```